- Patient Care

 Meet Our Physicians

-Regis O'Keefe, MD, PhD, Chairman of Orthopedics
+Regis O'Keefe, MD, PhD, Chair of Orthopedics

-Dr. O'Keefe is the Chairman and Fred C. Reynolds Professor of the Department of Orthopaedic Surgery at Washington University School of Medicine.
+Dr. O'Keefe is the Chair and Fred C. Reynolds Professor of the Department of Orthopaedic Surgery at Washington University School of Medicine.
 Dr. O'Keefe received his medical degree from Harvard Medical School in 1985 and completed a surgical internship from Harvard Medical School/New England Deaconess Hospital in 1986.
 He served as an Instructor/Fellow of Research at the University of Rochester, School of Medicine and Dentistry until 1988, where he then went on to complete an orthopaedic surgery residency at the University of Rochester Medical Center in 1992.
 He then completed a Fellowship in Orthopaedic Oncology from the Massachusetts General Hospital in 1993.
 In 2000, he pursued a doctorate degree in biochemistry and biophysics from the University of Rochester, School of Medicine and Dentistry.
 Prior to arriving at Washington University School of Medicine, Dr. O'Keefe served as the Marjorie Strong Wehle Professor and the Chairman of the Department of Orthopaedics and Rehabilitation at the University of Rochester School of Medicine and Dentistry in Rochester, NY.
 Dr. O'Keefe has clinical interests in the management of benign and malignant bone and soft (connective) tissue tumors in both children and adults, bone infections, skeletal reconstruction, curettage of bone tumors, allograft procedures and and primary and revision total hip and total knee arthroplasty.

 Douglas McDonald, MD, MS, Chief of Service